nvaccess/nvda/user_docs/en/userGuide.md

 ##### Allow NV Access to gather NVDA usage statistics {#GeneralSettingsGatherUsageStats}

-If this is enabled, NV Access will use the information from update checks in order to track  the number of NVDA users including particular demographics such as Operating system and country of origin.
+If this is enabled, NV Access will use the information from update checks in order to track the number of NVDA users including particular demographics such as the operating system and country of origin.
 Note that although your IP address will be used to calculate your country during the update check, the IP address is never kept.
 Apart from the mandatory information required to check for updates, the following extra information is also currently sent:

+* A unique ID for the current NVDA user
 * NVDA interface language
 * Whether this copy of NVDA is portable or installed
 * Name of the current speech synthesizer in use (including the name of the add-on the driver comes from)